 This can lead to insulin resistance, weight gain, and other health issues.
 Important is to be mindful of the types of carbs we consume and opt for whole, unprocessed foods whenever possible.

 These refined carbs have a very high glycemic index, to means that their digestion happens very fast.
 This makes these refined carbs very unsafe for individuals with diabetes and those who want to lose a few pounds.

-Refined carbs unfortunately have a very bad reputation, when you eat too much of these refined carbs, in most cases, the brain will signal your body to store the excess and they only get stored as fat, that is why we get the unnecessary weight gain.
+Refined carbs have a very bad reputation, when you eat too much of these refined carbs, they get stored as fat.
+That is why we get unnecessary weight gain.
 With most of that fat settling around the belly.

 It’s s highly recommended to go for more proteins as opposed to refined carbs, when on a weight loss journey.